 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - Academic Resources/Library

 - US State Department "Students Abroad"

 - SIT Study Abroad Gear

-Zanzibar homestay families welcome students into their family and involve them in all aspects of family life.
+Zanzibar homestay families welcome students into their family and involve them in many aspects of family life.
 Students share responsibilities such as cooking, attending religious celebrations, and visiting family friends and relatives.
 Typically, a student's absorption into a local family facilitates their acceptance and integration into the larger community.